 “Then at least tell me what you did on graduation night.”

 Bertram always kept both hands close to the steering wheel.
-Now,
+Now, letting loose with one of them, he pointed his big index at me and shook it.

 “You keep your big mouth shut about that.
-They’s people around here that
+They’s people around here that ain't forgot that night.
+We'll both get our butts in a sling if you bring it up.”

 I shut my big mouth, knowing when to leave well enough alone.

 Ten more minutes of winding blacktop brought us to Tee Noir, a sleepy fishing village deep in the Acadian Triangle.
 The village proved more than I expected.
 It abutted Bayou Noir, a meandering waterway winding its way to the Gulf of Mexico.
 Shrimp boats and oyster trawlers populated the bayou's coffee-colored surface.
-When Bertram stopped the truck,
+When Bertram stopped the truck, brine odor, along with the smell of damp netting and old fish, rolled through the open window.
+I held my nose, making a face.
+Bertram smiled and drew a deep breath.

 “Smells like home,” he said.